isb-cgc/readthedocs/docs/source/sections/ExploringISB-CGC.rst

 ~~~~~~~~~~~~~~~~
 `Google BigQuery <https://cloud.google.com/bigquery/>`_ (BQ) is a columnar database ideal for storing tabular data.
 Its query speed is automatically scaled by multiprocessing.
 Data is accessed using a powerful SQL language interface.

 ISB-CGC stores high-level clinical, biospecimen, and molecular data from the main NCI programs in the BigQuery project isb-cgc.
 It also stores a large amount of metadata about files that are stored in the GDC Google Cloud Storage, as well as genome reference sources (*e.g.* GENCODE, miRBase, *etc.*).
-All of these datas ets and tables are completely *open access* and available to the research community.
+All of these data sets and tables are completely *open access* and available to the research community.

 .. image:: DataStorageOnISBCGC.png
    :align: center